 Two-day vacation: Birmingham, Ala.

 If you’re into history and like the idea of a southern road trip, then check out Birmingham.
 2013 marks the 50th anniversary of pivotal events that led to the civil rights movement that ultimately ended segregation in the 1950s and 60s.
 Birmingham plans to celebrate all year with special exhibitions, symphonies concerts, plays and commemorative historic tours.
-To make it a true road trip, tack on the journey from Selma to Montgomery, which is a National Historic Trail.-
+To make it a true road trip, tack on the journey from Selma to Montgomery, which is a National Historic Trail.
+A road trip is a fun adventure to take wherever you are in the country.
+Perhaps opting for something like an RV Rental Dallas instead of your car could be a good option for you if you want more space and comfort for your travels!

 Four-day vacation: Finger Lakes, N.Y.